CySCA/CySCA2015/README.md

 This repository contains raw challenge files and writeups for the CySCA2015 competition.

 * Write-ups will be added as they are completed.
-* A more user friendly (in-a-box) version of CySCA2015 will be released at a future date

 Sections
 --------